 You will need to do your own repairs, or pay someone else to do them.
 Thanet District Council will no longer be responsible for the maintenance of your home.

-For a leasehold property (flat or maisonette), you will need to pay a service charge to Thanet District Council that will pay for services, repairs to the communal areas and maintenance to the building.
-Buildings insurance is covered by your service charge but you will have to buy contents insurance
+For a leasehold property (flat or maisonette), you will need to pay a service charge to Thanet District Council to pay for services, repairs to the communal areas and maintenance to the building.
+Buildings insurance is covered by your service charge but you will need to buy your own contents insurance.

 If your property is freehold (a house) you will need to buy both buildings and contents insurance.

 Interest rates can also go up as well as down which will affect your loan repayments.
-Your home could be at risk if you fail to keep up your loan paymentsDon’t forget the one-off costs including stamp duty, survey and solicitor fees.Permalink
+Your home could be at risk if you fail to keep up your loan payments.

 Thanet District Council will carry out any repairs that we have responsibility for in your home, until you have bought it.
 While your application is in progress we may not be able to do any large repairs that would normally be part of a repairs programme.
 This is because it might affect the value of your home.